-where $c$ denotes the counits of adjunctions and $u$ the units. \end{thm}
+where $c$ denotes the counits of adjunctions and $u$ the units.

+From a~symplectic perspective, the functors involved are ``Dehn twists around cells''.
+Alternatively, one can also interpret them as resulting from Lagrangian surgery.

-\begin{remark} If $M$ admits an anti-symplectomorphism compatible with other structures, then one can obtain an analogue of Verdier duality as well. \end{remark}
+\begin{Remark} If $M$ admits an anti-symplectomorphism compatible with other structures, then one can obtain an analogue of Verdier duality as well. \end{Remark}

-\begin{remark} The exact triangles of the theorem are categorical versions of the long exact sequences of cohomology of a pair.
-For technical reasons, it is useful to observe that they are formally equivalent to exact triangles
+\begin{Remark} The exact triangles are categorical versions of the long exact sequences of cohomology of a~pair.
+It is useful to observe that they are formally equivalent to exact triangles

-where the first and second maps are the units and counits of adjunctions.
-These are categorical versions of the Mayer-Vietoris sequences of cohomology of a covering pair. \end{remark}
+where the f\/irst and second maps are the units and counits of adjunctions.
+These are categorical versions of the Mayer--Vietoris sequences of cohomology of a~covering pair. \end{Remark}

-\begin{remark} We mention here an attractive way to package the theorem.
-It requires a bit more care to verify but at the end of the day encodes the same amount of geometry.
+\begin{Remark} We mention here an attractive way to potentially repackage the recollement pattern.